-Go to a safe place.
-Call a friend and or a rape crisis volunteer: Response to Sexual and Domestic Violence (Berlin area), 1-866-662-4220; Starting Point (Conway area) 1-800-336-3795, or the Burch House (Littleton) 1-800-774-0544.
-A trained volunteer can provide you with immediate support and information.

-Do not wash, bathe, douche or change your clothing before going for help.

-Receive medical attention for treating injuries sustained during an assault, testing for pregnancy, and sexually transmitted diseases, and collecting evidence should you choose to press charges.

-Report the crime to police.

-In the event the assault has taken place on college property, or during a college activity or event (off campus), it is important to notify one of the following College authorities: Vice President of Student Affairs, at 342-3005; or Associate Vice President of Academic Affairs, at 342-3002 or the Title IX Coordinator, at 342-3086.
+- Go to a safe place.
+Call a friend and/or a rape crisis volunteer: RESPONSE to Sexual and Domestic Violence Support Center (Berlin area), 1-866-662-4220; Starting Point (Conway area) 1-800-336-3795; Support Center at Burch House (Littleton area), 1-800-774-0544.
+A trained volunteer can provide you with immediate support and information. - Do not wash, bathe, douche or change your clothing before going for help. - Receive medical attention for treating injuries sustained during an assault, testing for pregnancy, and sexually transmitted diseases, and collecting evidence should you choose to press charges. - Report the crime to police. - In the event the assault has taken place on college property, or during a college activity or event (off campus), it is important to notify the Vice President of Student Affairs/Title IX Coordinator, Mark Desmarais, at mdesmarais@ccsnh.edu or 603-342-3009.